 What is Upper Back Pain?

-Upper back pain is also known as mid-back or thoracic pain and is probably just as common as low back pain and neck pain; however, it is not usually as dramatic, meaning it is seen less often by chiropractors.
-Generally it manifests as pain and/or stiffness in the mid back region which is often simply shrugged off as being ‘a bit tense’ or having worked too hard.
-However, if this pain or stiffness is severe, or happens more than once a week it is something which should definitely be addressed by your chiropractor.
+Upper back pain is also known as mid-back or thoracic pain and is probably just as common as low back pain and neck pain; however, it is not usually as dramatic, meaning you don’t always ‘require’ upper back pain treatment.
+Generally it manifests as pain and/or stiffness in the mid back region which is often simply shrugged off as being a bit tense or having worked too hard.
+It’s important to remember though that stiffness is simply a pre-cursor for pain.
+It’s worth your chiropractor having a look and assessing you in order to avoid a worsening of symptoms or reduction in quality of life.
 Also, remember that upper back issues often come hand in hand with neck issues because of the close proximity of the structures involved.

 Causes of Upper Back Pain

 The causes of upper back pain are usually defined by a person’s age and environment.
-Upper back pain in children and older patients is less common than in adults, because of the effects of poor seated working postures, which are arguably the most common cause of dysfunction.
+Upper back pain in children and older patients is less common than in adults of working age, because of the effects of poor seated working postures, which are arguably the most common cause of dysfunction.
 However, modern lifestyles are having more and more effect on children and young adult’s postures.

 Some of the mechanical causes of upper back pain include: